IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 ```

 This example shows how to extract the centers of the tetrahedral elements in the
-mesh; and of course you can perform any computation you like on the elements.
+mesh; and of course we can perform any desired computation on the elements.

 !!! tip "Type-stable iteration over elements"
       Since a mesh in Inti.jl can contain elements of various types, the
       `elements` function above is not type-stable.
 For a type-stable iterator
-      approach, you should first iterate over the element types using
+      approach, one should first iterate over the element types using
       [`element_types`](@ref), and then use `elements(msh, E)` to iterate over a
       specific element type `E`.